Traditional Christmas dishes in Portugal

 Roasted goat

 A good kid with at least 3 kg is necessary, without frills or fat, to avoid the gamy flavor.
-The meat is marinated in white wine with garlic, pepper paste, olive oil, bay leaf, salt, pepper, and rosemary 24 to 48 hours before roasting.
+The meat is marinated in white wine with garlic, pepper paste, olive oil, bay leaf, salt, pepper, and rosemary for 24 to 48 hours before roasting.
 Finally, it is roasted in the oven for 90 minutes and served with new potatoes with skin, roasted with the meat.

 Roasted Turkey